 Salford University in Manchester is home to an array of studies in the vast digital realm, and the students working towards degrees in animation, computer and videogames, and digital media now have the chance to take their work to the next level at the Mediacity of the university as Realfiction has sponsored a holographic display for the students to try out their solutions in real life.

-Collaboration is key The Mediacity is a campus area of Salford University and home to big media corporations such as BBC and itv.
+The Mediacity is a campus area of Salford University and home to big media corporations such as BBC and itv.
 This part of the university campus is meant to be an environment giving students a place to carry out their work and applying it to actual media as opposed to the closed setting of faculty rooms and computers.
 The goal is for students to experiment and try out things while getting hands-on learning and experience in working together.

 The university encourages collaborations and has a good eye for the positive outcomes of students working collaboratively amongst themselves nurturing collaborations with the big media corporations neatly situated at the Mediacity as well as other companies interested in working on student projects.